-Plate 1: Lennard Brook at Cockram Rd (EBICG, 2011).
+Plate 1: Bingham Rd Creek (EBICG, 2012).

-Prepared by the Ellen Brockman Integrated Catchment Group: March 2012.
+Prepared by the Ellen Brockman Integrated Catchment Group: March 2013.

 This project is co-funded by the Australian and Western Australian Government's investment in Caring for our Country administered by the Perth Region NRM.